rykener/transsangha/_pages/schedule.md

 Every Thursday from 7:00pm-8:30pm.

-We recommend newcomers visit on 🟡 Sangha Night.
+We recommend newcomers visit on 🟡 Sangha Night or 🟥 BIPOC Affinity Night

 **Upcoming Meetings**